arangodb/arangodb/Documentation/DocuBlocks/Rest/Database/get_api_database_new.md

     logJsonResponse(response);
 @END_EXAMPLE_ARANGOSH_RUN

-Creating a database named *mydb* with two users.
+Creating a database named *mydb* with two users, flexible sharding and default replication factor of 3 for collections that will be part of the newly created database.

 @EXAMPLE_ARANGOSH_RUN{RestDatabaseCreateUsers}
     var url = "/_api/database";